NoobCoderGrowing/Callcentre-java-concurrent/README.md

 Directly run Callcentre1, Callcentre2, Callcentre3.
-There are no external dependencies
+There isn't any external dependency.